@Beta public final class MinMaxPriorityQueue<E> extends AbstractQueue<E>

 public E pollFirst()

-Removes and returns the least element of this queue, or returns null
+Removes and returns the least element of this queue, or returns null if the queue is empty.

 public E removeFirst()